satyanash/satyanash.github.io/_posts/2017-11-21-event-pycon-india-2017-new-delhi.markdown

 I really wanted to understand _how_ the community worked and made sure I talked to as much people as possible.
 I'd already subscribed to the pydelhi, bangpypers and #dgplug mailing lists so I had a general idea of what was going on and who was who.
 It was also a good thing that the conference had set aside two days specifically for the dev sprints.
-Last year, the dev sprints were held in parallel to the talks and I wasn't able to do decide between what I wanted to attend.
+Last year, the dev sprints were held in parallel to the talks and I wasn't able to decide between what I wanted to attend.

 Since this a long blog post, following is a table of contents: